 In September 2013, the Company issued \$684,000 of subordinated 8% promissory notes payable for cash proceeds of \$570,000 which are due in September 2014.
-In addition, the note holders received seven-year warrants to purchase 2,137,500 shares of common stock with an exercise price of \$0.08 per share.
-The Company recorded the fair value of the warrants as a debt discount on the notes payable which resulted in a debt discount of \$83,363 (See Note 4).
+In addition, the note holders received seven-year warrants to purchase 213,750 shares of common stock with an exercise price of \$0.80 per share.
+The Company recorded the fair value of the warrants as a debt discount on the notes payable which resulted in a debt discount of \$83,363.
 The difference between the face value and the cash proceeds of \$114,000 was also treated as debt discount and is amortized to interest expense over the one year maturity of the notes.
-The Company also paid debt issuance costs of \$68,400 to the placement agent that were recorded as deferred financing costs and are amortized over the one year maturity of the notes.
-The Company also issued 1,068,750 warrants to purchase common stock at \$0.08 per share to the placement agent which the Company recorded as a discount on the notes at the fair value of \$41,681 (See Note 4).
-The Company has amortized \$56,314 of debt discount and \$31,357 of deferred financing costs to interest expense for these notes during 2013.
+The Company also paid debt issuance costs of \$68,400 to the placement agent that were recorded as deferred financing costs and are amortized over its one year maturity of the notes.
+The effective interest rate was 36.9%.
+The Company also issued 106,875 warrants to purchase common stock at \$0.80 per share to the placement agent which the Company recorded as a discount on the notes at the fair value of \$41,681.
+The Company has amortized debt discount for deferred financing costs of \$219,773 and \$31,357 to interest expense for these notes during the six months ended June 30, 2014 and for the year ended December 31, 2013, respectively.